 Sperm whales calf in this area between March and August each year.

-Good for: Small animals, large animals, reef life and health and dive value-for-money
+Good for: Small animals, large animals, reef life and health and value-for-money

-Not so good for: Wall diving and non-diving activities
+Not so good for: Wall dives and non-diving activities

 Depth: 15 - 40m